babashka/neil/README.template.md

 - Download the `neil` script to somewhere on your `PATH`.
 In Windows, also download the `neil.bat` script and place it in the `PATH`.

+## Status

+As we're still finding out the best UX, `neil` may undergo breaking changes from version to version.

 ## Usage

 Type `neil` to see the help: